A general framework for Krylov ODE residuals with applications to randomized Krylov methods: Residual-based sketched Krylov methods for ODEs

-on the interval $[0,T-\tau]$.
 Clearly, the solution of~\eqref{eq:rt_restarting_new_ivp} is such that $\widetilde{\vy}(T-\tau) = \vy(T)$.
 Due to the shorter integration interval, problem~\eqref{eq:rt_restarting_new_ivp} is ``easier'' to solve than the original IVP, and each subsequent restart cycle reduces the time interval further.

-Our experiments suggest that the sketched Arnoldi method is in fact very ``forgiving'' regarding the stabilizing effect of restarts, in the sense that no ``pre-emptive'' restarting is necessary.
-Even when restarting \emph{after} an instability has been detected, in all our experiments it was still possible to continue iterating to the desired accuracy after restarting.
+Our experiments suggest that the sketched Arnoldi method is, in fact, very ``forgiving'' regarding the stabilizing effect of restarts, in the sense that no ``pre-emptive'' restarting is necessary.
+Even when restarting \emph{after} an instability has been detected, in all our experiments, it was still possible to continue iterating to the desired accuracy after restarting.

-In our implementation, we therefore simply monitor the slope at which the residual norm decreases, by computing $\slope_m = (\delta_m-\delta_{m-\update})/\update$, where $\update$ is a parameter that determines every how many iterations we compute the residual norm, and $\delta_0 := 0$.
-Often, the residual norm initially stagnates or \emph{increases} in the first few Krylov iterations before steadily decreasing afterwards (compare, e.g., the convergence curves reported in \Cref{sec:experiments}).
+In our implementation, we therefore simply monitor the slope at which the residual norm decreases by computing $\slope_m = (\eta_m-\eta_{m-\update})/\update$, where $\update$ is a parameter that determines after how many iterations we compute the residual norm, and $\eta_0 := 0$.
+Often, the residual norm initially stagnates or \emph{increases} in the first few Krylov iterations before steadily decreasing afterwards.
 For detecting the need to restart, we therefore first wait until $\slope_m < 0$ for the first time.
-From then on, we continuously monitor whether $\slope_m$ exceeds $\rtol\cdot\delta_{m-\update}$ with some tolerance $\rtol$, indicating the need for a restart.
+From then on, we continuously monitor whether $\slope_m$ exceeds $\rtol\cdot\eta_{m-\update}$ with some tolerance $\rtol$, indicating the need for a restart.

-For hard problems that require a large number of Krylov iterations to reach the desired accuracy, it might also be attractive to restart the sketched Arnoldi method from time to time in order to keep the computational complexity low.
-While the cost of the sketched Arnoldi method scales a lot more favorably with respect to the number of iterations than the cost of the plain Arnoldi method, it still \emph{has} an impact.
-In particular, evaluating a function at the compressed matrix $\Hhat_m + \Chat_m \pE_m\tp$ of size $m\ell$ typically has complexity $\OO{m^3\ell^3}$.
+For hard problems that require a large number of Krylov iterations in order to reach the desired accuracy, it might also be attractive to restart the sketched Arnoldi method from time to time in order to keep the computational complexity low.
+While the cost of the sketched Arnoldi method scales much more favorably with respect to the number of iterations than the cost of the plain Arnoldi method, it still \emph{has} an impact.
+In particular, evaluating a function at the compressed matrix $\Hhat_m + \Chat_m \pE_m\tp$ of size $m\ell$ typically has computational cost $\OO{m^3\ell^3}$.
 Additionally, a larger number of iterations requires a larger sketching dimension $s$ to guarantee~\eqref{eq:sketch} with high enough probability.
 We therefore also provide a maximum number $m_{\text{restart}}$ of iterations, after which a restart is performed even when no instability is detected.

 A high-level description of this RT restarting methodology for the sketched Ar\-nol\-di method with block size $\ell$ is given in \Cref{alg:restarting procedure}.